OpenModelica/OpenModelica/README.Linux.txt

 Debian/Ubuntu Compile Cheat Sheet (or read on for the full guide)
 =================================================================

+Note: $ means run this command as *non-root*.
+If you must run the command as super-user (you don't), do it under sudo and hope omc did not detect it or your build might fail.
 $ sudo su -c "echo deb http://build.openmodelica.org/apt precise nightly >> /etc/apt/sources.list"
 $ sudo su -c "echo deb-src http://build.openmodelica.org/apt precise nightly >> /etc/apt/sources.list"
 $ sudo apt-get update